yargs/yargs/README.md

                              return a Promise                          [boolean]
 ```

-* bash-completion (and Zsh completion) shortcuts for commands and options.
+* generate completion scripts for Bash and Zsh for your command
 * and [tons more](/docs/api.md).

 ## Installation